ucsb-cs56-projects/cs56-games-memory-card/README.md

   - Fix the issue that multiple dialogs appear when user hits menu->reset
   - Fix the bug that instruction starts from the botttom instead of the top

+# W18 Final Remarks:
+We have refactored the code into MVC pattern, which we believe will help future students locate issues.
+Students should have a firm knowledge of MVC pattern so that they may find the structure of the code clear.
+We tried to fix the bugs that are related to javax.swing.timer.
+However, it turned out that these bugs can be hard to fix.
+Therefore, we suggest that students who want to start from easy issues should avoid working on these bugs first.
+We also suggest future students consider making some fundamental changes to the game such as adding more features.

+We believe that it is a good idea for future students to add more test cases to the project because when we took over this project, there were barely any junit tests.
+We have added some tests to the project but they are still far from full coverage.

+Overall, this is a pretty interesting project and I hope future students will enjoy working on it.

 # W16 Final Remarks:
 We don't think this is a good project for students at any level of proficiency with Java.